 To land a job, you have to show potential employers that you are able to meet their expectations.
 This means that understanding which skills are highly desired in the business world is important.
 Furthermore, you’ll want to look at universally-appreciated skills – not just industry-specific skills.
 One of the most important skills you could ever build, one that translates across just about any space, is decision-making.

 Decision-making is a crucial aspect of business management and can play a key role in the success of any organization.
 Its importance cannot be overstated – business leaders are constantly confronted with complex situations and conflicts, and in the business world, these need to be solved or addressed quite quickly and efficiently in order for a business to grow.
-This key skill could be learned and developed through a quality business curriculum like the accredited associate degree in business administration program that's part of Campus's online community college.
+This key skill could be learned and developed through a quality business curriculum like the accredited associate degree in business administration program at Campus.

 Types of Decisions to Make in the Business World